Malmö FF: Crest evolution

 The crest of Malmö FF consists of a shield with two vertical sky-blue fields on the sides, and one vertical white field in the middle.
 Underneath the shield is "Malmö FF" spelled out in sky-blue letters with a sky-blue star under the text.
 In the top area of the shield is a white horizontal field over the three vertical fields.
 The abbreviation of the club name "MFF" is spelled out with sky-blue letters in this field.
 On top of the shield are five tower-like extensions of the white field.
 The present shield crest made its debut on the shirt in the 1940s.
 There were other crests before this but they were never featured on the shirt.
 While the first crest was black and white, the second crest was red and white in accordance with the club's main colours between 1910 and 1920.

 In the original shield logo the full club name and sky-blue star beneath the shield were not featured, they were later added when club chairman Eric Persson discovered while abroad that people had trouble identifying what city the club came from just by looking at the club crest.
 The six-pointed star has its origins from the oldest seal of the City of Malmö.

 For the 100th anniversary of the club in 2010, the years 1910 and 2010 were featured on each side of the shield on a sky-blue ribbon behind the shield.

+Malmö FF is the only Swedish club to wear two stars above its crest, representing at least 20 domestic championship titles.
+The stars are only featured on match shirts and are not part of the club's crest.

 Supporters

 Malmö FF has several fan clubs, of which the largest is the official fan club MFF Support, founded in 1992.
 MFF Support describes itself as "a non-profit and non-political organization working against violence and racism".
 The chairman of MFF Support is Thelma Ernst.

 There are also several smaller independent supporter groups.
 The most prominent of these is Supras Malmö, which was founded in 2003 by a coalition of smaller ultras groups and devoted fans.
 The name "Supras" is derived from the words supporters and ultras – the latter indicating that the group is inspired by a fan culture with roots in southern Europe.
 Supras Malmö is the most visible group in the main supporter stand at Eleda Stadion, marking its presence with banners, flags and choreography.
 Another group with similar goals is Rex Scania.
 MFF Tifosi 96 (MT96) is a network of supporters creating tifos for special occasions and important games.

 Malmösystrar (Sisters of Malmö) is the largest female supporter faction in Europe with over 200 members.

+Malmö FF supporters maintains a friendship with the supporters of Hertha BSC.